MMSF Instrumental Fellowships: Woodwind & Brass Fellowships

 - The impact a Fellowship would have for you as a prospective orchestral musician

-Applicants must be over the age of 18 and in full or part-time education, or no more than 18 months out of full or part-time education.
+Applicants must be over the age of 18 and in full or part-time education, or no more than 18 months out of full or part-time education at point of applying.
 You will need to be able to demonstrate this clearly on your application form.

 As a guide, the programme has been developed with fourth year undergraduate and postgraduate students in mind.
 We will accept applications from young undergraduates but ALL applicants must be over 18 years old.

 The Philharmonia MMSF Fellowship Programme is open to applicants of all nationalities.
 However, if you are from overseas, you will need to demonstrate that you are still in education and will be for the duration of the Fellowship with a valid visa (if applicable).

 Two references must be written specifically for this application, including one from your current teacher.
 They should ideally contain the following information:

 - In what context they have got to know them

 - Why the applicant will benefit from being given a place on the Fellowship Programme

 - The applicant’s qualifications for the Programme

 - How the Programme will benefit the applicant’s future development